Bsavram/homework/final/research.md

 Europe are experimenting and starting to rely on 3d printers to build house, some companies include Apis Cor, based in Russia and Van Wijnen in the Netherlands.
 They already trialed and built houses, used the printer to lay bricks, and help with laying concrete.
 The versatility of these machines is only limited to ones imagination.
+In the Netherlands, they are actually implementing 3d printers to create unique houses and expect people to live in these houses by 2019.
+The only reason they allow this is due to the shortage of brick layers in the country.

 A few problems that came up with the practicality and whole concept of 3d printers is the fact that they could potentially put many out of jobs.
 It seems that most of the experiments are done abroad,